-To operate the freshwater washdown system, place the freshwater switch on the helm switch panel in the "on" position.
+To operate the freshwater washdown system, depress the freshwater switch on the helm switch panel.
 This system will now be pressurized at the freshwater outlets.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose with a nozzle.
 The freshwater pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.